 Selecting the best skinning knife for you depends primarily on the type of hunting that you do, and the type of prey you hunt.
-Likewise, your personal preferences, the handle style, and the size of the skinning knife, among others, should be considered.
+Likewise, your personal preferences, the handle style, and the size of the best skinning knife, among others, should be considered.
 This is to make sure that the knife will be comfortable enough for you to handle.

-Ideally, the type of skinning knife you must look for is something that is particularly sharp, and will remain sharp for a long time, even after frequent use.
+Ideally, the type of best skinning knife you must look for is something that is particularly sharp, and will remain sharp for a long time, even after frequent use.
 The blade must require a minimal amount of sharpening and one that is not too difficult to sharpen whenever necessary.
 Remember, however, not to wait for the blade to be very dull before sharpening.

-It is also important to find a skinning knife that is easy to carry.
+It is also important to find a best skinning knife that is easy to carry.
 When you are in the woods or perched on a deer stand, for sure, you do not want to have the additional burden of carrying a very heavy knife, even though you know that it will come in handy once you have made your kill.

 Instead, what you need is a knife that you can easily attach to your belt, or keep in your backpack until the time comes when you need to use it.
 A skinning knife does not need to be particularly heavy to be effective, but just of the right weight.